Why Metacognitive Therapy is Probably the Best Mental Health Treatment

 Rumination will help me understand

-Negative metacognitive beliefs tell us that specific thoughts and feelings are harmful.
-Negative metacognitive beliefs also tell us that we cannot control rumination and worry.
+Negative metacognitive beliefs tell us that specific thoughts and feelings are harmful and that we can’t control worry and rumination.

 Examples of negative metacognitive beliefs are